Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Forln was not in the habit of emotion.
 He understood that indulging in it was becoming increasingly in vogue with the younger generations as the Directorate released more details of Project Carbon, but Forln saw no reason to join in.
 Nevertheless, he noted that he felt considerable surprise: an unlimited budget meant either the coffers of a government or one of the galaxy’s wealthiest individuals were available in this case.
 With an unlimited budget, he could keep the theatre occupied indefinitely, procure whatever materials, tissue samples, tools and outside services he deemed necessary, subject to later review of his decisions.

-Still...there were some things that no amount of funding could resolve.
+Still... there were some things that no amount of funding could resolve.
 As he studied the scan, he noted the expert preparatory work.
 A truly skilled doctor had performed quickly and efficiently, and the Human body was notoriously durable.
 Plenty of Cruezzir-derived regenerative compounds saturating the patient’s tissues, too.
 This would not be the most difficult resuscitation of his career…

 Nor the easiest.
 The presence of extensive nootropic-countered nervejam damage greatly complicated matters.
-That kind of damage was...tricky...to address.
+That kind of damage was... tricky... to address.

 He begun the preliminary work, programming the target post-operative state his surgical suite would pursue.
 It was not a short process, but the patient was safely in stasis and the bag directly powered.
 He could work on this for as long as he needed, given the unlimited funding.